56eo/56eo.github.io/projects/madrid_central.md

 #### Background:

 Madrid's City Hall have introduced new restrictions on traffic in the heart of the capital.
-This measurement was aligned with the air quality strategy for reducing the high values of pollution were matched last years in the town.
+This measurement was taken at the same time as a new air quality strategy was launched for reducing the high values of pollution that were measured over the last years.

 <br/>